Causes of Childhood Disorders

 Each child is unique, and treatment will depend on their individual needs.
 Treatment plans often include the following:

-• Therapy: Both individual therapy and family therapy can be used to help the child and their family understand their emotional and behavioral struggles.
+• Therapy: Both individual therapy and family therapy can help the child and their family understand their emotional and behavioral struggles.
 A common therapeutic intervention that is recommended is cognitive behavioral therapy.

 • Medication: Medication may be used to help manage hyperactivity, anxiety, or depression.